 A cave along the banks of the Mississippi River called the Devil’s Bake-Oven is home to one of the area’s oldest and most famous legends.
 According to this legend, a young woman named Esmerelda fell in love with a riverboat captain, but her father disapproved of the courtship.
 One day, word came that her lover had been killed in a boiler explosion.
 Grief stricken, Esmerelda leapt to her death into the rushing waters of the Mississippi.

-To this day, visitors have reported seeing a white specter in and around Devil’s Bake-Oven.
+To this day, visitors have reported seeing a white spectre in and around Devil’s Bake-Oven.
 Shrieks, sobbing, and moans have often accompanied this apparition.
 Local historian Charles Burdick believes the legend may be based in fact.
 Evidence, such as an old foundation hidden near the river and a few surviving photographs of a white manor house, helps lend credence to the story.

 7. Pulaski County Courthouse